 Python is the heavily used language in machine learning due to its libraries like numpy, pandas, sci-kit learn, tensorflow, keras, etc. Other languages like R, Java, and C++ also come up with machine learning, but it all depends on the amount of dataset you put to use.

 Machine Learning Framework is a library or tool that helps us in creating machine learning models easily without being aware of the underlying algorithms.
 Some of the widely used frameworks include Scikit learn, TensorFlow, Azure, Caffe, Scipy, Pandas, Numpy, etc.

 Mastering any one of these frameworks is very much essential at the implementation level of Machine Learning.

-Ability to work with a huge amount of data( big data), data processing, knowledge of SQL and non SQL, ETL(Extract Transform Load) operations, data analysis and visualization skills are also some of the stepping stones in the journey of machine learning.
+Ability to work with a huge amount of data( big data), data processing, knowledge of SQL and non SQL, ETL(Extract Transform Load) operations, data analysis, and visualization skills are also some of the stepping stones in the journey of machine learning.

-An idea of some of the important machine learning algorithms like linear regression, logistical regression, decision trees, random forest, clustering, reinforcement learning will also be helpful in better machine learning.
+An idea of some of the important machine learning algorithms like linear regression, logistical regression, decision trees, random forest, clustering, and reinforcement learning will also be helpful in better machine learning.